lrxxh/MiniSS/README.md

 # MiniSS
-I am working on a simple SS tool to improve my SS skills and maybe be able to help others too.
+MiniSS is a simple SS tool I am working on to improve my SS skills and maybe be able to help others with screensharing.
+I will be working on this project in my free time.
+Feel free to DM me at lrxh#0001 if you have any issues or want to help me improve anything.